Pakistan is an agricultural country. It has the world’s largest irrigation system, which is called the Indus Basin Irrigation System.

 Moreover, this headwork was first completed in 1915 by the British government.
 It was a part of the “ Triple Canals Project”.

 Furthermore, Balloki Headworks irrigates a vast area in the adjacent districts.
 Many rehabilitation programs have been done on this headwork.

 Sidhnai Headworks is constructed on the Ravi River.
 It is located in the Khanewal district of Punjab province of Pakistan.

 Moreover, this headwork is located 15 kilometers from the confluence of the Ravi River into the Chenab River.
 It is used to control the flow of the river and to provide water for irrigation purposes.

 15) Panjnad Headworks

 Panjnad Headworks is located in the Bahawalpur district of Punjab.
-At this headworks, all the five rivers of Punjab merge and go into the Indus river.
+At this headwork, all five rivers of Punjab merge and go into the Indus River.

-Barrages are the intergral part of an Agricultural country, as all the water is controlled through these barrages.
+Barrages are an integral part of an Agricultural country, as all the water is controlled through these barrages.

 Here we have reviewed all the barrages in the provinces of Pakistan like Sindh, Punjab, etc.